Crock Pot Ranchero Chicken is slow cooked chicken in a zesty Ranchero Sauce. Use for tacos, enchiladas, nachos, or tostadas!

 Finally, stir in chopped fresh cilantro.
 Now, you can use the Ranchero Sauce right away, or stash in the fridge for up to 3 days.

-When you’re ready to make the Crock Pot Ranchero Chicken, to a 5-6 quart crock pot add chicken breasts, chicken broth, lime juice, salt and pepper, a couple good shakes of red chili pepper flakes, and a partridge in a pear tree.
-Just wanted to see if you were still reading. :) Add 2 cups Ranchero Sauce then place a lid on top and cook on low for 4 – 5 hours or until the chicken shreds very easily.
+When you’re ready to make the Crock Pot Ranchero Chicken, to a 6 quart crock pot add chicken breasts, chicken broth, lime juice, salt and pepper, and a couple good shakes of red chili pepper flakes.

 Shred the chicken then slide back into the cooking liquid and cook for 1 more hour on low.
 It should shred with just the tap of a fork!

-Strain the chicken out of the cooking liquid then mix with the remaining Ranchero Sauce and use in everything from tacos and enchiladas, to nachos and tostadas.
+Strain the chicken out of the cooking liquid then mix with the remaining Ranchero Sauce and use it in everything from tacos and enchiladas, to nachos and tostadas.
 Got leftovers?
 Scoop into a freezer bag then freeze flat!

-Crock Pot Ranchero Chicken
+- Crock Pot Salsa Chicken

 Ingredients

-• 2 cups chicken broth
+- 2 cups chicken broth

-• 1 teaspoon salt
+- 1 teaspoon salt

-• juice of 1/2 lime
+- 1/2 lime

-• For the Ranchero Sauce
+For the Ranchero Sauce:

-• 1 Tablespoon extra virgin olive oil
+- 1 Tablespoon extra virgin olive oil

-• 1 large shallot or 1/2 onion, chopped
+- 1 large shallot or 1/2 onion, chopped

-• 1 green bell pepper, chopped
+- 1 green bell pepper, seeded then chopped

-• 1 jalapeño pepper, seeded and minced
+- 1 jalapeño pepper, seeded then minced

-• 3 cloves garlic, minced
+- 3 cloves garlic, minced

-• 2 teaspoons cumin
+- 2 teaspoons cumin

-• 4 cups chicken broth
+- 4 cups chicken broth

-• 15oz can crushed tomatoes
+- 15 oz can crushed tomatoes

-• 1/3 cup chopped fresh cilantro
+- 1/3 cup chopped fresh cilantro

 Directions

-1. For the Ranchero Sauce: Heat olive oil in a large skillet over medium-high heat.
+- Heat olive oil in a large skillet over medium-high heat.
 Add shallot, bell pepper, and jalapeno pepper, season with salt and pepper, then saute until vegetables are tender, 5 minutes.
 Add garlic, cumin, and cayenne pepper then saute for 1 more minute.
 Add chicken broth and crushed tomatoes then turn heat to high to bring liquid to a boil.
 Reduce heat slightly then boil, stirring often, until sauce reduces by half (3 cups,) about 20 minutes.
 (A splatter screen is very helpful, especially near the end.)
 Taste then add salt and pepper if necessary, and then stir in fresh cilantro.

 Notes

-• Ranchero Sauce can be made up to three days ahead of time.
+- Ranchero Sauce can be made up to three days ahead of time.

-• A splatter screen is helpful to make sure sauce doesn't splatter on the stove.
+- A splatter screen is helpful to make sure sauce doesn't splatter on the stove.
 If you don't have a splatter screen, place a lid partially on top of the skillet.